What Is the California Earthquake Authority?

 Coastal corridor, typical rating.

-CEA is available for 1–4 unit residential properties, owner-occupied or non-owner-occupied (rental).
-If you own a coastal single-family rental in Newport Beach, a duplex in Long Beach, or a triplex in Pacific Beach, you are eligible — provided the underlying structure meets current bolting and cripple-wall standards or you complete a seismic retrofit through the Earthquake Brace + Bolt program.
-As of the 2025/2026 rate filing, CEA tightened the retrofit discount rule: only buildings that meet the current bolting standard get the 20–25% premium discount.
-Older homes without a documented retrofit pay the base rate.
+CEA writes 1–4 unit residential properties, owner-occupied or rented.
+If you own a coastal single-family in Newport Beach, a duplex in Long Beach, or a triplex in Pacific Beach, you qualify, assuming the structure meets current bolting and cripple-wall standards or you've done a seismic retrofit through the Earthquake Brace + Bolt program.
+The 2025/2026 rate filing tightened the retrofit discount rule.
+Only buildings that meet the current bolting standard get the 20–25% premium discount.
+Older homes without documented retrofit work pay the base rate.

 CEA Product Lines and How Homeowners Choice Applies to Rentals

-CEA offers four dwelling product tiers: Homeowners Choice, Standard, Basic, and Mini.
-For a non-owner-occupied rental, the relevant products are Homeowners Choice and Standard — the Basic and Mini policies cap contents and loss-of-use coverage at levels too low for a landlord who depends on rental income.
+CEA offers four tiers: Homeowners Choice, Standard, Basic, and Mini.
+For a rental property, you're looking at Homeowners Choice or Standard.
+The Basic and Mini products cap contents and loss-of-use coverage too low for a landlord who depends on rental income.

-Homeowners Choice is the broadest CEA product and the one we recommend for coastal rentals.
-It includes:
+Homeowners Choice is the broadest product and the one we recommend for coastal rentals:

-• Dwelling coverage up to the replacement-cost limit you select (typically matching your landlord policy dwelling limit).
+- Dwelling coverage up to the replacement-cost limit you pick (usually matching your landlord policy dwelling limit).

-• Loss-of-use coverage (also called Additional Living Expense, or ALE) up to $100,000 for 24 months — critically, this includes lost rental income when you add the rental endorsement.
+- Loss-of-use coverage (called Additional Living Expense, or ALE) up to $100,000 for 24 months.
+Critically, this includes lost rental income when you add the rental endorsement.

-• Contents coverage up to $200,000 (for landlord-owned appliances, fixtures, tools, and any personal property stored on-site).
+- Contents coverage up to $200,000 (for landlord-owned appliances, fixtures, tools, any personal property stored on-site).

-• Building code upgrade coverage up to $30,000 (to bring a damaged structure into compliance with current seismic codes during repair).
+- Building code upgrade coverage up to $30,000 (to bring a damaged structure into current seismic code compliance during repair).

-The Standard product cuts loss-of-use to $15,000 and contents to $100,000, which may be adequate for a low-rent inland property but is insufficient for a coastal rental generating $4,000–$8,000/month.
-If a damaging quake renders the home uninhabitable for six months, you need the Homeowners Choice loss-of-use limit to cover lost rent, mortgage payments, and tenant relocation assistance.
+The Standard product drops loss-of-use to $15,000 and contents to $100,000.
+That might work for a low-rent inland property, but it's insufficient for a coastal rental generating $4,000–$8,000/month.
+If a damaging quake renders the home uninhabitable for six months, you need the Homeowners Choice loss-of-use limit to cover lost rent, mortgage carry, and tenant relocation assistance.

 CEA Deductible Options and How the Math Works